EternityForest/barrel.css/README.md

 It is a combination of classless styles, a mix of high and low level utilities, and a tiny selection of components.

 It supports automatic dark/light theme switching with the system preference, desktop, mobile, and also aims to work as well as possible in print media, especially if you use extra hint classes.

+It also includes some basic CSS reset features, eliminating a lot of default margins and using border-box sizing on everything.

 It's simple enough that it should work on old browsers, but the colors might not look right.
 Update your browsers!